jefferyabbott/Xavier/backend/README.md

 ## Deployment Guide

 ### Step 1 (setup your MDM server)
-Xavier is a backend and frontend for an open source MDM server such as [MicroMDM](https://micromdm.io) or [NanoMDM](https://github.com/micromdm/nanomdm).
+Xavier's backend receives responses from the endpoints as a webhook through an open source MDM server such as [MicroMDM](https://micromdm.io) or [NanoMDM](https://github.com/micromdm/nanomdm).
 If you don't already have a running MDM server, you'll want to set that up first.

 ### Step 2 (define env variables)
 The backend requires several environment variables.
 How you set env variables depends on where/how you are hosting the backend.
-One possible way to supply the environment variable is to define it in a **.env** file in the root directory of the backend project.\
+One possible way to supply the environment variables is to define them in a **.env** file in the root directory of the backend project.\
 `PORT=8080`\
 `MONGO_URI="mongodb+srv://MONGO_USER:MONGO_PASSWORD@MONGO_URL/?retryWrites=true&w=majority"`\
 `NODE_ENV="production"`\